 DAY 1 WELCOME TO CAN GRAU

-Transfer from airport and arrive at Can Grau, an exclusive guesthouse and equestrian centre located at the foot of the Pyrenees, facing the natural and wild reserve of the Illes Medes.
-This is the ideal place for a horse riding holiday and an original way of discovering the region.
-Before dinner we will go over the week's program and sample some of the full bodied local red wines.
-You will be told about the special characteristics of our Spanish trail horses.
-You will be given an introduction to the week´s program with an opportunity for a one-to-one conversation designed to find every rider their perfect horse.
+You will arrive to the farmhouse, an exclusive horse and guesthouse for tourism accommodation, located on the Pyrenees’ feet, facing the natural and wild reserve of the Illes Medes.
+The ideal place for a horse-riding holiday and an original way of discovering the region.
+Before dinner we will go over the week's program and you will be told about the special characteristics of our Andalusian and crossed Hispano Arabian horses.
+You will be introduced the horse-riding program with an opportunity for a one-to-one conversation designed to find every rider their perfect horse.
 Then, you can enjoy a fantastic dinner!

-DAY 2 SANT PERE PESCADOR - RIO FLUVIÀ
+DAY 2 SANT PERE PESCADOR – FLUVIÀ RIVER

-After a good breakfast we will prepare our horses and start riding north to the mouth of river Fluvià.
-We will follow to the river riding in routes and paths in the middle of forests and meadows, and at the end along fruit trees and rice fields, to arrive in Sant Pere Pescador.
-Here we will find our accommodation, Hotel El Molí where we’ll spend the night.
-Ours horses have a rest in the pine grove just in front of ours rooms while we enjoy the pool and the terrace, then, for dinner, we’ll go to a restaurant in Sant Pere Pescador.
-Our hotel is situated at one kilometre from the beach.
+We start from the farmhouse in North direction, to the mouth of river Fluvià.
+We will follow to the river riding in routes and paths in the middle of forests and meadows, and at the end along fruit trees and rice fields, to arrive at Sant Pere Pescador and at our Hotel El Molí where we’ll have night.
+Ours horses have a rest in the pine grove just in front of ours rooms while we enjoy the pool and the terrace, then, for dinner, we’ll go to a restaurant at the village.
+Our hotel is situated at one kilometer from the beach.

 DAY 3 THE BEACH - EL MONTGRI - GOLA DE TER